-The offering is currently in beta and can be downloaded free for experimentation.
+The Workplace Search offering is currently available as beta software, in the form of a self-managed deployable binary.
+It can be downloaded free for experimentation and evaluation.

 - Linux: x86_64 only